- Professional indemnity (PI) insurance is vital for anyone who provides professional services or advice to clients in exchange for a fee.

 Example: A landscape architecture firm is sued by their client for the costs of rectifying an extension built from a flawed design.
 The PI policy reacts and the insurer pays out $50,000.

 Example: A construction company discovers a fault in the plans, and the building then needs to be demolished and rebuilt from scratch.
 The property developer sues for $500,000 in damages due to loss of income and value of business.
-The PI policy reacts and the insurer pays out $500,000.
+The PI policy reacts and pays out the $500k in full.